ondrej-zary/carps-cups/README.md

 CUPS driver for Canon CARPS printers
 ====================================

+This provides rastertocups filter and PPD files (specified by carps.drv file) which allows these printers to print from Linux and possibly any other OS where CUPS is used.

+carps-decode is a debug tool - it decodes CARPS data (created either by rastertocups filter or windows drivers), producing a PBM bitmap and debug output.

 Printers known to use CARPS data format:

 Printer type (IEEE1284 ID)	| Status